 Our sincere thanks to our very informative and knowledgeable guest speakers.
 Click the titles below to view pdf versions of the presentations given at the AGM.

-- Antimicrobial Use and Antimicrobial Resistance (AMR).
-Presented by: Dr. Keith Lehman, Chief Provincial Veterinarian with Alberta Agriculture and Forestry and Dr. Phil Buote, Deputy Registrar and Veterinary Medical Association (includes an update on antimicrobial regulations changes coming Dec 1, 2018).
+- Antimicrobial Use and Antimicrobial Resistance: Dr. Keith Lehman, Chief Provincial Veterinarian, Alberta Agriculture & Forestry & Dr. Phil Buote, Deputy Registrar and Complaints Director, Alberta Veterinary Medical Association

 Why one AGM?